yandex-cloud/docs/en/billing/operations/activate-commercial.md

 # Activate the paid version

-You need to activate the paid version within thirty days after the trial period ends, otherwise all of your resources are deleted automatically.
+You need to activate the paid version within thirty days after the trial period ends.
+Otherwise all of your resources are deleted automatically.

 If you didn't spend the entire amount of the [initial grant](../concepts/bonus-account.md) in the trial period, you can use the remaining amount in the future to pay for resources consumed.